Spatial Pattern and Distribution of Adansonia Species in the Sahel Savanna Ecosystem of Yobe State, Nigeria

 • Bitrus Eniyekenimi Daukere Department of Geography and Environmental Management, University of Ilorin, Nigeria

-• Jedidiah Precious Oru-bo Department of Construction Management and Engineering, University of Reading, United Kingdom
+• Jedidiah Precious Oru-Bo Department of Construction Management and Engineering, University of Reading, United Kingdom

 DOI: